Atletico Madrid confirm Suarez injury blow

-Atletico Madrid have confirmed that striker Luis Suarez is facing a possible spell on the sidelines after injuring a muscle in his left leg.

-The Uruguay international, who leads the scoring charts for Atleti this season with 19 league goals, sustained the injury during a training session on Wednesday.
+The Uruguay international, who leads the scoring charts for Atleti this season with 19 league goals, sustained the injury during a training session on Thursday (AEST).

-Suarez was already suspended for Sunday's trip to Real Betis and may also now miss league games with Eibar, Huesca and Athletic Bilbao before the end of April.
+Suarez was already suspended for the trip to Real Betis and may also now miss league games with Eibar, Huesca and Athletic Bilbao before the end of April.

-It is another blow for the LaLiga leaders, who have won just four of their past 10 league games to let Barcelona and Real Madrid close the gap to one and three points respectively.
+It is another blow for the LaLiga leader, which has won just four of its past 10 league games to let Barcelona and Real Madrid close the gap to one and three points respectively.

 Former Barca striker Suarez has remained injury free since joining Atleti at the start of the season, though he did spend time out after testing positive for coronavirus in November.